Get up to $6,728 back when filing your taxes with the federal Earned Income Tax Credit.

 - Social Security cards, a Social Security number verification letter, or other U.S. document that verifies all the people you list on your return

 - Birthdates for all the people listed on your return

 - Copies of last year’s federal and state tax returns (if applicable)

-- All income statements, such as Forms W-2 and 1099, Social Security and unemployment compensation, as well as other statements such as pensions, stocks, interest and any documents showing taxes withheld
+- All income statements, such as Forms W-2 and 1099, Social Security and unemployment compensation, as well as other income statements such as pensions, stocks, interest and any documents showing taxes withheld

 - If you run a business or a farm, collect records of all your expenses

 - All records of other expenses such as tuition, mortgage interest, or real estate taxes

 - Bank routing numbers and account numbers to directly deposit a refund

 - Dependent child care information, such as name and address of paid caretakers, and either their Social Security number or other tax identification number